rsarathy/HackMIT/private.md

 - Need to submit a POST request to have a delivery
 - Delivery Location = Food pantry selected on the Google API Integration
-- Pickup locaiton = Restraunt location Google picked up
+- Pickup location = Restaurant location Google picked up